I. ABOUT SCIENCE AND SEX

 A14.
 The female category was carved out from open (mixed or co-ed) sport as a protected space where females could compete only against each other and not also against males.
 It was designed specifically to exclude males, i.e., people with male sex-linked performance advantages.
 Testosterone is the primary driver of these sex-linked advantages.
 The male category is not policed because it does not need protection from itself; it was not designed to exclude or regulate males with natural male testosterone levels.
 Elite sport does, however, monitor testosterone levels in all athletes, male and female, for exogenous use of (i.e., doping with) androgens, including testosterone.

 A15.
 No. They are wrong.
-Transgirls/women are biologically male.
-Consequently, unless they go on puberty blockers and then on gender-affirming hormones before the onset of male puberty, they benefit from normal male sex development and differentiation.
+Males who identify as transgender are biologically male.
 There is overwhelming evidence that individuals who are biologically male – however they identify – have an athletic advantage over individuals who are biologically female—however they identify.
 Gender identity has nothing to do with athletic ability.
-Additionally, there is convincing evidence that, depending on the task, skill, sport, or event, transwomen maintain male sex-linked (legacy) advantages even after multiple years on standard gender-affirming hormone treatment.
+Additionally, there is convincing evidence that, depending on the task, skill, sport, or event, males who identify as transgender maintain male sex-linked (legacy) advantages even after multiple years on standard gender-affirming hormone treatment.

 (1) Roberts TA, Smalley J, Ahrendt D. Effect of gender affirming hormones on athletic performance in transwomen and transmen: implications for sporting organisations and legislators.
 Br J Sports Med.
 2020.
 Epub 2020/12/09.
 (2) Hilton EN, Lundberg TR.
 Transgender Women in The Female Category of Sport: Perspectives on testosterone suppression and performance advantage.
 Sports Medicine.
 2021;51:(in press) (PMID 33289906 and doi: 10.1007/s40279-020-01389-3).
 (3) Handelsman DJ, Hirschberg AL, Bermon S. Circulating Testosterone as the Hormonal Basis of Sex Differences in Athletic Performance.
 Endocr Rev. 2018;39(5):803-29.
 Epub 2018/07/17.
 See also (4) Gooren LJ, Bunck MC.
 Transsexuals and competitive sports.
 Eur J Endocrinol.
 2004;151(4):425-9.
 (5) Wiik A, Lundberg TR, Rullman E, et al. Muscle Strength, Size, and Composition Following 12 Months of Gender-affirming Treatment in Transgender Individuals.
 J Clin Endocrinol Metab.
 2020;105(3).
 Epub 2019/12/04.